being kim for an hour: the weird world of celebrity apps

 Let's say you're a Kim Kardashian West fan.
-Maybe you're the type who buys Kardashian Kollection bandage dresses—or maybe you just watch Baby North videos pretend-ironically.
+Maybe you're the type who buys Kardashian Kollection bandage dresses from Sears—or maybe you just watch Baby North videos pretend-ironically.
 Either way, your relationship with her is one-sided.
 As much as you think about, @mention, or physically stalk Kim, you're a voyeur, passively watching her from behind virtual glass.

 Enter the celebrity app.
 Unlike the celebrity social media account, it's participatory, particularly in its most popular format: the game.
 In it, a star (Kim Kardashian, Lindsay Lohan, Paula Deen) plays a fairy godmother guiding the user through quests—accumulate fans, find out whether a friend's boyfriend is cheating, bake a cheeseburger casserole.
 The cartoon quality hasn't stopped fans from obsessing.
 Kim Kardashian: Hollywood has been downloaded 28 million times since it launched in June, making its developers at Glu Mobile $74 million richer from completely imaginary bags, shoes, and energy refills in 2014.

-Play them for a while, and you'll realise celebrity games aren't so much faker than celebrity's reality TV shows, tabloid news stories, or their social media feeds.
+Play them for a while, and you'll realize celebrity games aren't so much faker than reality TV shows, tabloid news stories, or social media accounts.
 In Kim Kardashian: Hollywood, Kim is a 2-D Bratz doll who says things like, "You look great.
 Bible," while living in an LA where money literally falls from bushes.
-Yet her quests come with a tough realism: To move up from the E-list, you have to book sketchy modelling gigs, charm friends with "K-stars" (packages starts at $4.99 in the Starshop), and date people for exposure.
+Yet her quests come with a tough realism: To move up from the E-list, you have to book sketchy modeling gigs, charm friends with "K-stars" (packages starts at $4.99 in the Starshop), and date people for exposure.

 Paula Deen's Recipe Quest, a Candy Crush imitator with tiles of miniature pancakes and sticks of butter, proves that apps can also serve to makeover celebrity images.
 Along with a new "uncensored" lifestyle network, Recipe Quest is the latest attempt to present Deen as folksy and relatable, two years after she was booted off the Food Network for a history of racially insensitive comments.
 In the game, she's basically a benevolent kitchen elf, guiding you through trippy food graphics with sizurrp-slow y'alls.
 When you finish a level, her teeny cartoon body emits high-pitched laughs.